sergiopantoja/doc/Client Development Guide.md

 }
 ```

-When sending `content` unencrypted, we append a "000" to the base64 string to indicate that it is unencrypted.
-When sending encrypted, we append a "001" to the base64 string.
+When we append a "001" to the base64 string to indicate that it is encrypted.

 ```
 createKeyForItem(item) {